Career and Job Skill Training for Farm Workers

 Whatever career path a farm worker takes with the help of NEFWC, they are supported and have their progress tracked for at least one year.
 This allows NEFWC to assist farm workers and their families in key ways, such as providing stipends for eyeglasses or necessities, or referring clients to other service agencies to make sure that their basic needs are met so that clients can concentrate on improving their lives.
 Important personal support services, such as housing, home energy assistance, and voucher day are often provided.

 On a broader scale, Latino communities in Greater Springfield, Hartford, NH and RI are served with a range of adult basic education courses geared toward vocational readiness in a changing economy.
 For income-qualified adults, the agency provides literacy instruction in both English as a Second Language and native language development.
-Math, social science and GED preparation are also offered.
+Math, social science and HiSET preparation are also offered.
 A related program for Latino persons teaches English skills for the workplace.

 If you are interested in NEFWC career and job training programs, please contact Betsy Caraballo, Program Director, at (413) 536-5403 Ext.
 253.